If you want to learn how to manage your money, you need to adopt a DIY mentality.

 It wouldn’t be a Financially Mint post if I weren’t talking about Financial Education.
 What I love most about learning finance is that I feel in control.
 Once I become the Knowledgeable Finance God, no one will able to scam me, scare me or tell me what I should be doing with my money.
 I will know what to do and I will know how to get the money I want.
 I know I will retire a millionaire, because I will be in complete control of my finances and will know how to use them.

 Do you also want to be in complete control?
 Educate yourself.
-Do some Money Experiments, take some finance courses, read some books and get that DIY mentality.
+Get started with Financially Mint’s home page and learn the steps from ‘Why Should I Care?’ to ‘Adulting’.
+Read some books and get that DIY mentality.
 Then we can both become Finance Gods together.

 I want to thank Matthew for sponsoring this post and for sending me his thoroughly explained book on DIY Investing and 401ks.
 I’ve learnt a lot and so can you, the reader.
 So many authors put very vague recommendations when it comes to investing, but Matthew gets specific (for example, start investing with 100% in stocks or at least 90%, invest in tracker funds, etc).
 More books mean more financial knowledge, and we both know you can never go wrong with that.